Artificial Intelligence and the Discipline of Not Knowing

 The book's limitation is its publication date.
 It predates the public shock of instruction-tuned conversational systems, rapid workplace adoption, and the current push toward tool-using agents.
 A reader looking for a full account of 2026 deployment problems will need other sources on model evaluation, data supply chains, labor impacts, cyber risk, and regulation.

-But the older frame is still valuable.
-Newer systems have made the demo spell stronger, not weaker.
+The older frame is still valuable because newer systems have made the demo spell stronger, not weaker.
 They have made it easier to mistake style for competence, conversation for care, and operational reach for understanding.
 Mitchell's best contribution is not a final verdict on what machines will become.
-It is a habit of interpretation: admire the engineering, inspect the evidence, locate the boundary conditions, and refuse to turn a system's performance into a metaphysical shortcut.
-For this site, that habit is one of the necessary disciplines of living with machines that can act persuasive before they are reliable.
+It is a habit of interpretation: admire the engineering, inspect the evidence, locate the boundary conditions, and refuse to turn performance into a metaphysical shortcut.

 Sources